yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 10 * 5 = 50
 ```

-2. Write a MATLAB program to print the numbers from 1 to 10 in reverse order, using a for loop.
+1. Write a MATLAB program to print the numbers from 1 to 10 in reverse order, using a for loop.

 ### Challenging Coding questions

 1. Write a MATLAB program to add all the even numbers entered by the user until the user enters zero.
 The program should display the sum of the even numbers to the console.
 2. Write a while loop that calculates the sum of the first 100 even numbers.
 3. Write a for loop to find the factorial of a given number.
+4. Write a MATLAB program to find the sum of the squares of the first 10 natural numbers.
-4. Write a for loop to find the prime numbers from 1 to 100.
+5. Write a for loop to find the prime numbers from 1 to 100.
+6. Write a MATLAB program to calculate the average of the elements in an array using a for loop.
-5. Write a MATLAB program to print the following pattern to the console, using a for loop:
+7. Write a MATLAB program to print the following pattern to the console, using a for loop:

 **Example output:**